tuncaydemr/README.md/README.md

 - Have a look at my Repos💡 & do Leave a **STAR**⭐️ if you like my work👨‍💻.

-- I'm currently studying in **Anadolu University Computer Programming**
+- I'm currently studying in **Ataturk University Computer Programming**

 <br>